 In order for a unit trust scheme to be registered as an imminent wholesale unit trust scheme, we must be satisfied that:

-- Units issued in the scheme, before the scheme meets the criteria for registration as a wholesale unit trust scheme, have been and will be issued only for the purpose of the scheme meeting those criteria, and
+- Units issued in the scheme, before the scheme meets the criteria for registration as a wholesale unit trust scheme, have been and will be issued only for the purpose of the scheme meeting those criteria.

 Complete your application form

-If the scheme is eligible to be registered as a declared wholesale unit trust scheme, this SmartForm must be completed by the trustee of the unit trust scheme seeking registration.
+If the scheme is eligible to be registered as a declared wholesale unit trust scheme, the Duties Form 59 SmartForm must be completed by the trustee of the unit trust scheme seeking registration.

 The form must be signed by or on behalf of the trustee of the scheme prior to lodgement.